 - Add high-res photos of your local headquarters, products, etc.

-- Include a brief video – up to 30 seconds, compressed to fit the 100 MB limit.
+- Include a brief video – up to 30 seconds, compressed to 100 MB.

-A very good way to increase Google reviews has to do with the free materials Google provides.
+A very good way to increase Google reviews is by using the marketing materials they provide.
 Not sure how to incentivize clients to leave reviews?

 Google offers free stickers, posters, and even content for companies that are looking to increase their review numbers but are unsure how to proceed.

 You can customize your messages, images, etc., to increase your chances of getting a bigger review number.
 And the best part is that all of this is free.

 3. Create a feedback loop